Training and progression

 Non-repayable, tax-free bursaries and scholarships are available for trainee teachers on some unsalaried full-time and part-time training programmes.
 The amount you receive depends on the subject you plan to teach and your degree class.

-Bursaries and scholarships are only available to those who are eligible for student finance.
+Bursaries and scholarships are only available to those who are eligible for student finance (unless you’re training to teach physics or languages).
+You cannot receive a bursary or scholarship if you are on a salaried teacher training route.

 If you’re studying a combined degree of two subjects (for example, French and law) at least half of your course content must be made up of the subject that the bursary applies to.